Grant Gunnell

-Grant Gunnell (born November 24, 1999) is an American football quarterback for the North Texas Mean Green.
-Gunnell began his career with Arizona in 2019 before transferring to Memphis in 2021 and then to North Texas in 2022.
+Grant Gunnell (born November 24, 1999) is an American former football quarterback.
+He played college football for the Arizona Wildcats, the Memphis Tigers, the North Texas Mean Green, and the Sam Houston Bearkats.

 Early years

+Gunnell first gained recognition as a 7th grader at Knox Junior High in The Woodlands, Texas, where he led his team to an undefeated season with 84–0 and 95–7 wins, and he reportedly received early recruitment interest from Arizona, Arkansas, Houston, and Texas A&M, all of whom would later offer him college scholarships.
+As an 8th grader, Gunnell was named the 7th best middle school player in the nation, the 2nd best middle school quarterback only behind DJ Uiagalelei, and the top quarterback for the class of 2019.
+His 8th grade Knox Junior High team went undefeated and were named the top-ranked 8th grade team in the nation by Youth1 Sports.

-Originally playing at College Park High School in The Woodlands, Texas as a freshman, Gunnell transferred to St. Pius X High School in Houston, Texas as a sophomore.
-During his career at St Pius, he set the Texas high school records for passing touchdowns (195) and passing yards (16,108).
+After originally playing at College Park High School as a freshman, Gunnell transferred to St. Pius X High School in Houston, Texas as a sophomore, where his older brother Nelson Gunnell was the team's quarterback.
+During his career at St Pius, Grant actually surpassed his older brother on the depth chart and set the Texas high school records for passing touchdowns (195) and passing yards (16,108).
 Grant was a USA Today All American, second team his senior year.
 He was a MaxPreps Junior All American, MaxPreps Sophomore All American, MaxPreps Sophomore Co-Player of the Year, and was a MaxPreps Freshman All American.
 Additionally, Grant played in the US Army All American Bowl and was a finalist for Player of the Year.
 Within the state of Texas, he was a first-team all-state selection as a Sophomore, Junior, and Senior.

-A three-star recruit, Gunnell was Texas's top QB prospect and received 42 college scholarship offers, including from powerhouses like Alabama, Florida, Georgia, Notre Dame, Ohio State, and Oklahoma, to name a few.
-Of all those scholarship offers, Gunnell originally committed early on to Arkansas but recommitted to Texas A&M, where his brother was playing wide receiver, but recommitted again later into his senior year to the University of Arizona, to play college football under Kevin Sumlin.
+A four-star recruit, Gunnell was Texas's top QB prospect and received 42 college scholarship offers, including from powerhouses like Alabama, Florida, Georgia, Notre Dame, Ohio State, and Oklahoma, to name a few.
+Gunnell originally committed early on to Arkansas before recommitting to Texas A&M, where his brother was playing wide receiver, but recommitted again later into his senior year to the University of Arizona, to play college football under Kevin Sumlin.

 College career

 Arizona

 Gunnell entered his freshman season at Arizona in 2019 as a backup to Khalil Tate.
 He made his first career start in a game against UCLA, throwing for 352 yards and a touchdown.
 Overall he played in eight games with three starts and completed 101 of 155 passes for 1,239 yards, nine touchdowns and one interception.
-However, Gunnell was also the starting quarterback during Arizona's 2020 winless season, which included their historic loss to in-state rival Arizona State 70-7.
+However, Gunnell was also the starting quarterback during Arizona's 2020 winless season, which included their historic loss to in-state rival Arizona State 70–7.
 Following the game, Arizona head coach Kevin Sumlin was fired, and Gunnell announced on social media that he would be transferring from Arizona to Memphis.